CrowdStrike/falconpy/README.md

 > _"One SDK to rule them all, One SDK to find them, One SDK to bring them all and in the darkness bind them."_

 #### Supported versions of Python
-FalconPy was developed for Python 3, and does not support versions of Python below 3.6.
+The CrowdStrike Falcon SDK for Python was developed for Python 3, and does not support versions of Python below 3.6.
 Every commit to the FalconPy code base is unit tested for functionality using all versions of Python the library currently supports.

 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/crowdstrike-falconpy?logo=python&label=Supported%20versions&logoColor=white)](https://github.com/CrowdStrike/falconpy/actions/workflows/unit_testing_ubuntu.yml)